magento/devdocs/src/cloud/cdn/fastly-vcl-badreferer.md

 -  `dynamic` — Value 0 indicates a [regular snippet](https://docs.fastly.com/guides/vcl-snippets/using-regular-vcl-snippets) to upload to the versioned VCL for the Fastly configuration.

 -  `priority` — Determines when the VCL snippet runs.
 The priority  is `5` to run this snippet code before any of the default Magento VCL snippets (`magentomodule_*`) assigned a priority of 50.
 You must set the priority for each custom snippet higher or lower than 50 depending on when you want your snippet to run.
-Lower priority numbers execute first.
+Snippets with lower priority numbers run first.

 -  `type` — Specifies a location to insert the snippet in the VCL version.
 In this example, the VCL snippet is a `recv` snippet.
 When the snippet is inserted into the VCL version, it is added to the `vcl_recv` subroutine,  below the default Fastly VCL code and above any objects.